Take Action

 There are a range of things that you can do to encourage your supermarket to reduce their pesticide use.

 As a regular customer, you probably give them lots of money every year – so you deserve a say in their approach to pesticides!
+You also deserve to know that the food on your plate hasn’t harmed the health of wildlife or farmworkers where it was grown.
 Here are a few suggestions:

 Contact the company’s CEO using our simple and quick online action